TwoFistedJustice/square-pie/readme.md

 ### make methods

+"Make-methods" are special curried methods used throughout Square Pie.
+They enable you to quickly build structures that will comply with Square's specifications.
+In addition to being quick and easy to use, they also result in concise, easily understandable code.

 - most classes have at least one.
 A few don't have any.
 - sub-methods mimic the keys of the Square object they help build.
 - sometimes there are simplified alias methods, example the method `object_ids` might have an alias titled `id`.
 Or `concat_object_ids` might have one called `concat`.